rnimisha/resturant-app/README.md

 Access the API documentation:

-`http://localhost:3000/api-docs` to access the Swagger UI documentation.
+`http://localhost:3000/api-docs` to access the Swagger UI documentation.(incomplete)